Tony Bastable: Personal life

 Bastable was a qualified cricket umpire and founded the Institute of Cricket Umpires and Scorers.
 In 1972 he founded The Magpies, a wandering cricket team taking its name from the TV programme.

 He married three times.
 His first marriage was in 1969 to June Buchan, from whom he was divorced in 1971.
 In 1974, he married Jackie Colkett.
 They had a daughter, but divorced in 1992.
 He married for the third time, to Anita Westwood, in 2001.

 Death

-He suffered from emphysema in his final years, and died at the age of 62 from pneumonia at the East Surrey Hospital, Redhill, in the county of Surrey on 29 May 2007.
+Bastable suffered from emphysema in his final years, and died at the age of 62 from pneumonia at the East Surrey Hospital, Redhill, in Surrey on 29 May 2007.

-Popular culture references

-Half Man Half Biscuit refer to Bastable in their song "I Love You Because (You Look Like Jim Reeves)", from the 1985 album Back in the DHSS.
-He is also referenced in the song "Tony Bastable vs. John Noakes" by The Dentists, from the 1985 album Some People Are on the Pitch They Think It's All Over It Is Now.